Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 <img  src="assets/images/tellusant-strategy-development-process.svg" alt="Tellusant - Strategy development process">
 </p>

 Above is an example of the process (here a two-month effort).
-Words are inten-tionally greyed out.
+Words are intentionally greyed out.
-The process captures all aspects of the strategy cube with the possibility to de-lete or add to it.
-It also captures the elements of the decision-making framework above by considering the decision enablers, the decision context, and the deci-sion-making styles.
+The process captures all aspects of the strategy cube with the possibility to delete or add to it.
+It also captures the elements of the decision-making framework above by considering the decision enablers, the decision context, and the decision-making styles.
 This introductory paper cannot cover all aspects of the workflow.
 It is provided as guidance for the people involved in the strategic planning effort to show that it possible to make strategic more rationale and efficient.